Abdul-WriteCodes/GOALPANION/README.md

 | Change (+/-)| +0.11%          | +1.06%         | 0.00%     | −37.38%   | −5.50%       | −12.50%    |

-Using OPIK, Prompt-level experiments show that Prompt v2 reduces latency by 37% and cost by 12.5%, while maintaining similar answer relevance and hallucination risk to Prompt v1, enabling an informed efficiency–quality trade-off for real-world deployment
+Using OPIK, Prompt-level experiments show that Prompt v2.0 as compared to prompt v1.0 increase answer relevance by +0.11%, reduces latency by -37% and cost by -12.5%.
+But prompt version v2.0 had more hallucination risk +1.06% than Prompt v1, enabling an informed efficiency–quality trade-off for real-world deployment

 - Results: Model Optimisation Average scores based on 15 iterations